sgclasher/agentic-ai-flow/README.md

 3. Connect to ServiceNow:
    - Enter instance URL, username, password, and scope ID
    - Click "Connect & Visualize"
-   - Or upload a ServiceNow agentic AI data file
 4. Interact with the diagram:
    - Click on nodes to view details
    - Use the +/- buttons to expand/collapse nodes
    - Use the layout buttons to switch between horizontal and vertical layouts
-   - Use the Expand All/Collapse All buttons to show or hide all nodes

 ## ServiceNow Configuration